FakeReporter: History

 FakeReporter was started in 2020 by Achiya Schatz with five friends.
-Schatz previously worked as a soldier for the Israel Defense Forces (IDF) and as the spokesman for Breaking the Silence, an Israeli NGO publishing testimony by IDF members about Israel's conduct in the Israeli-occupied territories.
-In 2020, Schatz participated in protests against Israeli government corruption.
+Schatz started the organization after witnessing the toxicity of online attacks against Breaking the Silence, an Israeli NGO publishing testimony by Israel Defense Forces (IDF) soldiers about Israel's conduct in the Israeli-occupied territories.

 In 2021, FakeReporter reported on an Iranian disinformation campaign where Iranian agents infiltrated online spaces on WhatsApp and Telegram used by Israeli activists.
+In December 2022, FakeReporter and Haaretz identified IDF soldiers as being behind two Twitter accounts used to harass left-wing activists and Israeli journalists since that November.
+In 2023, a joint FakeReporter and CNN investigation of the Huwara rampage by Israeli settlers in February revealed that the IDF took little action during the rampage.

 FakeReporter has debunked online misinformation in the Gaza war, including footage falsely claimed to show Israeli children in cages in Gaza and claims that Israel had faked its own civilians' deaths in the Nova music festival massacre.
-In 2024, FakeReporter reported on a network of fake social media accounts promoting Israeli government accusations that UNRWA is working with Hamas and a disinformation campaign by Israel's Ministry of Diaspora Affairs that targeted American lawmakers with pro-Israel messaging.
+In 2024, FakeReporter reported on a network of fake social media accounts promoting Israeli government accusations that the United Nations Relief and Works Agency for Palestine Refugees in the Near East is working with Hamas and a disinformation campaign by Israel's Ministry of Diaspora Affairs that targeted American lawmakers with pro-Israel messaging.

-During the 2025 Iran–Israel war, FakeReporter uncovered an Iranian influence network of 3,000 Twitter accounts posing as Israelis expressing opposition to the war and blaming Israeli prime minister Benjamin Netanyahu.
+During the 2025 Twelve-Day War, FakeReporter uncovered an Iranian influence network of 3,000 Twitter accounts posing as Israelis expressing opposition to the war and blaming Israeli prime minister Benjamin Netanyahu.